NatalieLockyer/Escape/README.md

 ### Wireframes

 For my wireframes I used Balsamiq.
-This was the first time I has used this programme, and after speaking with my mentor, I realise now that the detail I put into it was to much.
-I have learnt from this and will reduce how much I include next time, I will also add other size devices to test out my ideas.
+This was the first time I had used this programme, and after speaking with my mentor, I realise now that there was too much detail.
+In future, I will reduce how much I include, I will also add other size devices to test out my ideas.

 ![Alt text](assets/readme-imgs/image12.png)